janelawrence/db_merge_sort/README.md

       runs.

 - Where in Code do we realize it:
   a.
-In secord to last run, decide whether to do Graceful Degradation:
+In second to last run, decide whether to do Graceful Degradation:

   b.
 Clear space in DRAM input buffers to SSD just enough to store `number of pages left to read in the input table`.
 Calcuate the ratio `double ratio = (double)pagesLeftInInput / pagesToRead`:
   Test.cpp >> mergeSort() >> line 296 - 297